 - Analyze interactions between the players in a health care market, using economics frameworks and models.

 Clinicians, administrators, and researchers who have the on-the-ground skills of health care delivery and want to understand the logic of health care as an industry.
 This course is suited to quantitative thinkers who enjoy solving real-world analytical problems.

 Guy David, PhD

-Guy David, PhD, is an Associate Professor in the Department of Health Care Management, Wharton School and the Perelman School of Medicine, University of Pennsylvania, the Director of the Doctoral Program in Health Care Management and Economics, a Research Associate at the National Bureau of Economic Research, and the Director of Education at the Leonard Davis Institute of Health Economics, University of Pennsylvania.
+Guy David, PhD, is the Gilbert and Shelley Harrison Associate Professor of Health Care Management at The Wharton School, Associate Professor of Medical Ethics and Health Policy at the Perelman School of Medicine, and the Director of the Doctoral Program in Health Care Management and Economics at the University of Pennsylvania.
+Prof. David is also a Research Associate at the National Bureau of Economic Research, and the Director of Education at the Leonard Davis Institute of Health Economics, University of Pennsylvania.
 In addition, Prof. David is an associate editor of the American Journal of Health Economics and co-editor-in-chief of the International Journal of Health Economics and Management.

 Prof. David is intrigued by the economics of increasingly important segments of the health care industry.
 By using state-of-the-art theoretical and empirical methods to study how individuals, firms, and regulators interact in health care markets, his research has yielded insights into the complex organization of health care delivery and also into deeper questions of firm behavior, regulatory design, and human capital formation.
 His research interests include: the dynamics of mixed-ownership competition in health care markets, evaluation of policies towards nonprofit providers, industrial organization and regulation of post-acute care, the economics and organization of emergency medical services, division of labor along the care continuum, patient centered medical care, welfare effects of specialty hospitals and ambulatory surgery centers, and direct-to-consumer advertising and drug safety.